-Set up to depict the earliest Belmont encounter with Dracula, Castlevania: Legends follows Sonia Belmont, progenator of the clan and the first female carrier of the famed Vampire Killer whip in series history.
-Along the way in her journey, Sonia would meet up with Alucard, getting advice from the Dark Lord's son to aid her in her quest.
+Set up to depict the earliest Belmont encounter with Dracula, Castlevania: Legends follows young Sonia Belmont, progenitor of the clan and the first female carrier of the famed Vampire Killer whip in series history.
+On her journey, Sonia would meet up with Alucard, getting advice from the Dark Lord's son to aid her in her quest.
 She'd then end up collecting special items and taking on Dracula, leading to that vampire's first known defeat (at least until Castlevania: Lament of Innocence removed this game from continuity).

 It's just a pity that Sonia's game wasn't very good.
-While the story of Legends was all well and good -- and admirable effort to explain the origins of the clan while at the same time striking a blow for equality in the vampire hunting workplace -- the game wasn't all the fun to play.
+While Legends was an admirable effort to explain the origins of the clan while at the same time striking a blow for equality in the vampire hunting workplace, it wasn't all that fun to play.
 Muddy graphics, slow mechanics, and cruel level design hampered the game more than it should have.
-Considering that the last Game Boy Castlevania games had come out years earlier, Konami should have been able to do a better job with the lessoned they'd learned in the interim, but instead they cranked out a game that felt too similar to those titles, if not even more archaic.
+Considering that the last Game Boy Castlevania games had come out years earlier, Konami should have been able to do a better job with the lessons learned in the interim, but instead they cranked out a game that felt too similar to those titles, if not even more archaic.